christophernhill/wspeedi-sigularity/building_the_container/README.md

 The final command `vagrant ssh` logs in to a terminal shell on the virtual machine.
 From that shell privileged access can be activated with the command `sudo bash`.
 Privileged access is the current approach for building Singularity container for widely used Linux cluster environments like CentOS.
+To exit the terminal session use the command `exit`.

 ##### 2.1 Customizing the virtual machine for this project